 Ambulance staff take a man from outside a mosque in central Christchurch, New Zealand, Friday, March 15, 2019.
 A witness says many people have been k

-In this March 11, 2019, photo, Indonesian Siti Aisyah, center, smiles as she leaves Shah Alam High Court in Shah Alam, Malaysia.
-The Indonesian woman
+FILE - In this March 11, 2019, file photo, Indonesian Siti Aisyah, center, smiles as she leaves Shah Alam High Court in Shah Alam, Malaysia.
+The murde

 In this March 13, 2019, photo, elderly locals hug Prime Minister Prayuth Chan-ocha and candidate for the same position, as he attends a government-sp

 In this March 12, 2019, photo, Chinese bus ushers pose for photos outside the Great Hall of the People during a plenary session of the National People